gikonekos/pc6001-gfx-editor/README.md

 | `pc6001-gfx-editor2.html` | Editor v2 application |
 | `pc6001-gfx-editor2-manual.html` | v2 Specification & user manual (EN/JP) |

+### Third-party compatible CGROM

+The `arc/` folder includes a compatible CGROM archive by eighttails.
+This is not an original NEC ROM dump.
+According to the included documentation, the file is intended for free use and redistribution.
+Please keep the original attribution and license text together with the archive.

 ---

 ## v1 Series — April Fools' Edition